 By definition, the Internet of Things is “the interconnection through the Internet of computer devices integrated into everyday objects, which allows them to send and receive data.”
-In other words, IoT connects your devices to the Internet or other devices, so they can perform new functions, such as remotely controlling smart items and receiving alerts and status updates.
-It refers to the billions of physical devices worldwide that are now connected, collecting and sharing data.
+The Internet of Things (IoT) is a network that connects physical devices worldwide & enables them to collect and share data.
+By connecting devices to the internet or other devices, IoT allows for new functionalities such as remote control of smart items & real-time alerts & status updates.
+With billions of devices now interconnected, IoT is transforming the way we live, work & interact with technology.

 Thanks to the wireless networks and the low cost of the new processors, it is possible that almost anything, from a smart vacuum to an autonomous vehicle, is part of the IoT.
 This adds a level of digital intelligence to the devices that allows them to communicate data in real-time without the participation of a human being, somehow fusing the digital world with the physical one.